Dr. Keith E Whitfield

 Acting President, University of Nevada, Las Vegas

-Whitfield is the first African American president in UNLV’s history, and oversees a university with more than 31,000 students and 4,000 full-time employees.
-He has worked in higher education for more than three decades and has received numerous national awards and honors throughout his career.
-He earned a bachelor’s degree in psychology from the College of Santa Fe, a Ph.D. in lifespan developmental psychology from Texas Tech University and completed postdoctoral training in quantitative genetics from the University of Colorado Boulder.
+Whitfield earned a bachelor’s degree in psychology from the College of Santa Fe, a Masters in psychology and a Ph.D. in lifespan developmental psychology from Texas Tech University, and completed postdoctoral training in quantitative genetics from the University of Colorado Boulder.